DUNE/dune-justin/docs/event-types.md

 ## Event types

-These event types are used by justIn to record state transitions and can be viewed in the [Dashboard](dashboard.md).
+These event types are used by justIN to record state transitions and can be viewed in the [Dashboard](dashboard.md).
 They are especially useful for cross referencing requests, files, jobs, sites and storages, as the identity of